fractal-bitcoin/fractal-integration/docs/deposit-processing-logic.md

 ### Step 4.5: Tracking Confirmations

-With every new block added to the chain (`current_block_height` obtained via `getblockcount`):

-1. Query your processing database for all deposits with `status = 'pending'`.
+Our Confirmation Service periodically queries the status of transactions where `status = 'pending'`.

-2. For each pending deposit, calculate its current confirmations:
+1. For each pending deposit, calculate its current confirmations, uses the `getrawtransaction <txid> true <blockhash>` and checks the confirmations field.
-    `confirmations = current_block_height - deposit_block_height + 1`
-3. Update the `confirmations` count in your database for that deposit record.
+2. Update the `confirmations` count in your database for that deposit record.

 ### Step 4.6: Crediting User Accounts